RainerKlute/POET_Technologies/2025/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US/2025-09-23_-_BNN_Bloomberg_-_POET_Technologies_receives_initial_production_order_valued_at_US.EN.md

 which is to start generating product revenue.
 Of course, what we announced is in the beginning, and we expect that to continue over the next several quarters.

-**Interviewer:** Right, yeah.
+**Andrew Bell:** Right, yeah.
 I see your revenue in your latest quarter was almost $270,000.
 Where was the technology developed, Suresh?

 **Suresh Venkatesan:** Well, the technology was largely developed here in the United States, which is where I am,